yesnik/golang-guides/arrays.md

 fmt.Println(x) // [Good morning]
 ```

+The main reason arrays exist in Go is to provide the backing store for slices, which are one of the most useful features of Go.

 ## Array literals

 If you know in advance what values an array should hold, you can initialize the array with those values using an array literal.